UKDynasty/ukdynasty.github.io/bylaws/index.md

 Any owner can put forward a suggestion of a rule change, and a poll of all owners will be taken on rule changes that cut the commissioner's proverbial mustard (basically anything that's not totally crazy or league-ruining or against the ethos of the league).
 The majority required for a rule change to pass will be set individually for each proposal.
 Most of the time, it will be a simple "over 50%" majority required, but for more wide-ranging or serious changes, it may be 75% or more.

-Suggested rule changes can include scoring adjustments, waiver wire rules, league calendar adjustments - anything that is set in ESPN rules or the bylaws is up for debate each and every year.
+Suggested rule changes can include scoring adjustments, waiver wire rules, league calendar adjustments - anything that is set in MFL rules or the bylaws is up for debate each and every year.

 ## 7. ETHOS